Ueur/NL-to-SQL-Agent/README.md

 # NL-to-SQL Agent

 Translates plain English questions into SQL queries against a 9-table Brazilian e-commerce database (Olist, \~100K orders).
 Uses an LLM to generate SQL, executes it, and if it fails, feeds the error back for self-correction.
-Includes an eval harness with 30 hand-written gold-standard queries.
+Includes an eval harness with 30 queries.

 ## Inspiration

 This is inspired from my previous role in data analytics.
 I was supporting various credit card portfolio teams (since my company did credit cards for various retail partners), and I would answer their questions.
-With more AI tools coming around, I wanted to see if the process for writing SQL queries could be automated (and its implication for my role).
+With more AI tools coming around, I wanted to see if the process for writing SQL queries could be automated (and its implication for my role since SQL was one of my favorite tools).
 I had also taken Machine Learning at school Spring of 2026 and wanted to use what I learned from that class and my group project to use industry tools to create something I cared about.